Are Maxwell's equations Lorentz-covariant?: Lorentz-covariance of Maxwell's equations

-\section{Mathematical prelude}
+\subsection{Mathematical prelude}

 The problem of Lorentz-covariance of Maxwell's equations is basically a mathematical question.
-In this Section, I will discuss a closely related auxiliary problem, attempting to keep off physics as much as possible.
+In this Subsection, for the convenience of the reader, we recall some familiar results in the simple way, from vectorial perspective.

 We begin by writing a set of coupled partial differential equations

 where $E_i = E_i(x,y,z,t)$ and $B_i = B_i(x,y,z,t)$, $i$ stands for subscripts $x,y,z$, are functions of the mutually independent variables $x,y,z$ and $t$.
 Introduce another set of the mutually independent variables $x',y',z'$ and $t'$, and let them be the following functions of $x,y,z$ and $t$